TarVK/model-react/README.md

 # model-react

 Model-react provides a simple system to create a data model together with applicable actions for the data (methods), and easily use this data in react components.

 There are two main situations when usage of this module could be considered:

-- If you render the same data in multiplce places and want to manage the data neatly
+-   If you render the same data in multiple places and want to manage the data neatly
 -   If the data has complex behaviour, possibly separate of any GUI

 This module has full TypeScript support, and will work well in a statically typed structured project.
 A demo project written in TypeScript can be found in the examples folder, and shows of several useful constructs in models.
 The result can be [viewed in browser here](http://tarvk.github.io/model-react/examples/build) but is rather silly.
 Also note that this demo wasn't made mobile friendly, and generally little time was spent on the looks.
+This demo was made for the first version of this library and still has to be updated to show all the features of the second version.

 # Installation